vvergarahack/problem-set-4/README.md

 ### Exercise 4 (`doubleVision`)

+`doubleVision` shoud be a publicly available method that accepts a `String` as input, and returns a `String` as output.

 Given a `String`, `str`, return a new `String` built from duplicating every character in `str`.
 Return `null` if the following specifcations are not met.
 * `str` must not be `null`